 - liver function tests

-Some researchers are studying the usefulness of PET/CT scans in staging inflammatory breast cancer.
-A PET (positron emission tomography)/CT scan is a newer technology used to create images of the body’s cells as they work.
+Some researchers are studying the usefulness of PET (positron emission tomography)/CT scans in staging inflammatory breast cancer.
+A PET/CT scan is a newer technology used to create images of the body’s cells as they work.
 First, you would be injected with a substance made up of sugar and a small amount of radioactive material.
 A special scanning machine then “highlights” any cancer cells throughout the body as they absorb the radioactive substance.
 Whether PET/CT is better than other tests at staging the cancer is yet to be determined.

 Although PET/CT is still being studied, you may want to ask your doctor whether this test would be useful in your treatment planning.
 If the answer is “yes,” you can ask where PET/CT might be available in your area.

-For more detailed information about these tests for diagnosing and staging breast cancer, please visit the Screening and Testing section.
+For more detailed information about these tests for diagnosing and staging breast cancer, please visit the Breast Cancer Tests: Screening, Diagnosis, and Monitoring section.

 Stages of inflammatory breast cancer